-For someone new to the world of travel credit card rewards, it’s hard to go wrong with the Capital One Venture Rewards Credit Card, currently advertising a welcome bonus 50,000 miles if you spend $3,000 on the card within the first three months after opening the account.
-You can also earn 100,000 miles if you spend $20,000 in the first year after opening the card.
+For someone new to the world of travel credit card rewards, it’s hard to go wrong with the Capital One Venture Rewards Credit Card, currently advertising a welcome bonus 60,000 miles if you spend $3,000 on the card within the first three months after opening the account.

-These 50,000 miles have a value of $500, or $1,000 if you earn 100,000 miles.
+These 60,000 miles have a value of $600.
 The Capital One Venture Rewards Credit Card and the miles are extremely easy to use.
 You simply pay for a travel expense with your card and then apply your miles to pay for travel expenses.
 This card has a $95 annual fee.

 There is also a Capital One Venture One Rewards Credit Card that has a lower spending limit of only $500 in the first 3 months and no annual fee.
 The 20,000 point bonus alone is worth $200 in free travel credits.